-Another option, if you have the space, is livestock.
-Jyoti says, “We used to have chickens which was great because all leftovers and veg peelings could go to them which was fab!”
+Another option, if you have space, is livestock.
+Jyoti says, “We used to have chickens which were great because all leftovers and veg peelings could go to them which was fab!”

 She also says that if she is out and about and ends up with something plastic, she keeps hold of it and takes it home to recycle rather than “mindlessly throwing it in a bin.”

 Jyoti’s top reuse tip is to keep all glass jars.
 She says, “They are perfect for storing leftover food in the fridge, especially opened canned products which aren’t safe to keep in the fridge, I transfer them to a glass jar instead.